marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

           link: '#form'
           text: Join Apical
         heroBody: >-
-          Apical enpowers partners to thrive in travel industry with technology legalization and 360 support.
+          Apical empowers partners to thrive in travel industry with technology legalization and 360 support.
 We embrace your goals with ours
         image: 'https://ucarecdn.com/0341321f-676f-4b03-9178-545f06944ff6/'
         title: Partner and grow with Apical